Is Covering Ears A Sign Of Autism?

 Sensory Sensitivity and Noise Processing in Young Children

-Young children process sensory information differently than adults.
-Sounds that seem normal to adults may feel much louder or more intense to a child.
+Children process sensory input differently than adults.
+Sounds that seem normal to grown-ups may feel significantly more intense to toddlers.

 When Covering Ears May be Linked to Autism?

-In some cases, frequent or intense ear covering may be linked to sensory processing differences associated with autism.
-Children on the spectrum often experience heightened sensitivity to sound.
+In some cases, frequent or intense ear covering may be associated with sensory processing differences seen in autism.
+Children may react strongly to everyday sounds due to heightened sensory sensitivity.

 Other Signs to Watch Alongside Ear Covering